-- married couple - single person in exceptional circumstances.
+- a married couple - a single person in exceptional circumstances.

 All local adoptions must be arranged through the Department of Health and Community Services.
 Intercountry placement adoptions must be arranged through Australians Aiding Children Adoption Agency, which is accredited by the Northern Territory Government under the Hague Convention on Intercountry Adoption for this purpose.